Kamilcuk/nomad-tools/README.md

 pipx install nomad-tools
 ```

-After installation the executable `nomadtools` should be available.
+After installation the executable `nomad-tools` should be available.

 ```
-nomadtools --help
+nomad-tools --help
 ```

 ## Shell completion

-After installation, see `nomadtools watch --autocomplete-info` for shell
+After installation, see `nomad-tools watch --autocomplete-info` for shell
 completion installation instruction.

 # Usage

-This module installs command line tool `nomadtools` with several modes of
+This module installs command line tool `nomad-tools` with several modes of
 operation:

 ## `watch` - get all logs and events of a Nomad job in terminal

-`nomadtools watch` is meant to watch over a job change that you type in
+`nomad-tools watch` is meant to watch over a job change that you type in
 terminal.
 It prints all relevant messages - messages about allocation,
 evaluation, deployment and stdout and stderr logs from all the
 processes.
 Depending on the mode of operation, the tool waits until an